Are you planning on buying a property in Chiswick? Read on for the key selling points of this charming riverside district.

 Pupils aged 3 to 11 attend this Mixed Community School.
 The schools has a capacity of 407 pupils.

 A Mixed Community School for pupils 3 to 11 years.
-The school enrols 210 students.
+The schools has a capacity of 210 pupils.

 Award-winning estate agents with expert valuers,